-Any student requiring an accommodation must request such services directly from the Office of Student Enhancement and Engagement or the Office of the Provost.
+Any student requiring an accommodation must request such services directly from the Student Accessibility Office or the Office of the Provost.
 In the event a program, class, or activity is located in an inaccessible facility, the University will take such action(s) as necessary to provide reasonable accommodations to ensure accessibility.
 All accommodation requests must be written and consistent with the current documented needs of the individual requesting said accommodation(s).
 A disability will be defined according to the parameters of Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act of 1990.